plouc/go-gitlab-client/cli/doc/glc_ls_runners.md

 ### Options

 ```
-  -a, --all            Get a list of all runners in the GitLab instance (specific and shared).
+      --all            Get a list of all runners in the GitLab instance (specific and shared).
 Access is restricted to users with admin privileges
   -h, --help           help for runners
   -s, --scope string   The scope of runners to show, one of: specific, shared, active, paused, online; showing all runners if none provided
 ```